liampc/100-days-of-code/log.md

 Thoughts: really enjoyed this day, spent most of the day coding.
 I dont really find it difficult to do a project and learn concepts on the way compared to reading long articles.
 Today, I realized that I am making a habit of writing down a pseudocode before coding, even on creating small functions.
 I was surprised on how relatively fast I was able to check my todos.
 Hopefully tomorrow I can finish this project smoothly, or just in a way that I dont have to restart just like my previous projects.

+## Day 56: 17 July 2020

+Progress: finished restaurant project!

+Thoughts: really surprised on how I relatively faster  i become when it comes to finishing my projects.
+In a span of 10 days, I already finished 2 Odin projects.
+I feel good because I really enjoyed the process and how rare for me to get frustrated while I'm doing it.
+I think writing down my tasks, even the mini ones really helped.
+I also noticed how I encountered less problems in my workflow using git.

+## Day 57: 18 July 2020

+Progress: learnt about OOP SOLID principles, do FCC, add local Storage in library project

+Thoughts: find it quite difficult to read articles and codes to study about OOP principles, instead watch a youtube tutorial about it.
+I really need to retrain myself to read long codes and articles, my attention span is getting shorter!
+Also asked a question on Odin discord, I used to avoid using discord as much as possible but I know I have to improve my soft skills if I really want to be part of this industry.